 You should receive a detailed plain text response that looks like the following example.
 If the device is off, a 4 second timeout will occur and the ODE will indicate this with an "[ERROR] Empty response" message.
 (This specific OID returns the amount of time since the device was last powered on)

 [1.3.6.1.2.1.1.3.0 = 0:05:12.59]

 Traveler Information Message (TIM) Interface

 Refer to the ODESwagger.yaml for details of the TIM interface.

-Table 4 - Outbound TIM Messages and Alerts